-8.5.3.
+8.4.3.
 Acid Dyes

 Acid dyes are so named because the classical methods of application require them to be applied in strongly acid baths.
 Now, dyes from the wide range of acid dyes available are grouped according to the acidity of the dye bath required to apply them.
-Level dyeing or equalising acid dyes are applied at the boil in strong acid and moderate wet fastness properties.
+Level dyeing or equalising acid dyes are applied at the boil in strong acid and Glauber's salts.
+Under these conditions, they give level results, but have only moderate wet fastness properties.

-Glauber's salts.
-Under these conditions, they give level results, but have only good wet fastness properties.
-Their name comes from their ability to withstand a considerable time.
+Milling dyes are applied under weakly acid or neutral conditions, and do have good wet fastness properties.
+Their name comes from their ability to withstand 'milling', that is, treatment in a warm, alkaline soap solution under roller pressure for a considerable time.
 Milling is a treatment used to close up woven structures by felting the wool.
 Levelness may be harder to obtain on piece goods than with the equalizing acid dyes.